ausec-it/bof-registry/readme.md

    - key: A windows registry key
       - If local must start with HKLM, HKCU, HKCR, HKU, or HKCC
       - If remote must be of the form \\computername\hiveroot[\subkey], where hiveroot is one of the aforementioned keys
    - value: A value to query, add, or delete if dealing with values.
-Specify an empty string to manipulate the default value of a key (equivalent to /ve)
+Specify an empty string to target the default value of a key (equivalent to /ve)
    - type: One of the following: REG_SZ, REG_NONE, REG_DWORD, REG_QWORD, REG_EXPAND_SZ.
 Other types are not supported at this time.
 Default is REG_SZ
    - data: Data to add if adding a value.
 This argument is required when adding a value unless the type is REG_NONE
    - arch: The version of the registry to check.
 Can be 'x64' or 'x32'.
 Default is the arch of the current beacon